modelica/ModelicaStandardLibrary/ModelicaServices-Variants/readme.txt

-This directory contains different implementations of the ModelicaServices library (which contains model that requires a tool-specific implementation):
+This directory contains different implementations of the ModelicaServices library (which contains models that require a tool-specific implementation):

 - Default